QUICK ANSWER

 Methodology

 This guide separates official Florida licensing requirements from local Lee County career strategy.
-Official licensing and exam logistics are based on DBPR and Pearson VUE materials current as of May 23, 2026.
+Official licensing and exam logistics were reviewed against DBPR and Pearson VUE materials on June 27, 2026, including the DBPR RE 1 Sales Associate Application (application fee $62.75), the Pearson VUE Florida Real Estate and Appraiser Fact Sheet (Real Estate Salesperson $36.75, 3.5 hours), the Florida Department of Business and Professional Regulation (DBPR) Real Estate Sales Associate Candidate Information Booklet (100 multiple-choice questions), and DBPR real estate associate requirements (45-hour post-licensing before the initial sales associate license expires).
 Local market guidance is practical editorial strategy based on stable regional patterns, not volatile price claims.
-Verify fees, appointment availability, broker costs, local ordinances, community documents, insurance, flood, and property documents before spending money, scheduling, or advising a client.
+Verify fees, appointment availability, broker costs, association or MLS costs, local ordinances, community documents, insurance, flood, utility assessment, seawall, dock, rental, and property documents before spending money, scheduling, or advising a client.

 Sources